Introduction

 5 | 4 | 18 | 11 trout, 5 redfish, 2 snook |

-- Key Insight: Bright chartreuse main blades attracted strikes under overcast skies; “burn-and-pause” triggered snook follows.
+Key Insight: Bright chartreuse main blades attracted strikes on overcast days, while “burn-and-pause” techniques effectively drew in snook.

 8. Common Challenges & Solutions